tarantool/tarantool-internals/source/replication.rst

         ...
         rlist_swap(&replicaset.anon, &anon_replicas);

-At the end the anonymous replicas (which is not connected) are moved to global ``replicaset.anon``.
+At the end the anonymous replicas (ones which are not connected) are moved to global ``replicaset.anon``.
 So we have global ``replicaset`` fully consistent and ready for use.